Links on Android Authority may earn us a commission. Learn more.

 We’re including the Four Corners farm here, but in reality, it’s intended for multiplayer use.
 You can play it in singleplayer too, but the other maps offer more interesting gameplay.

 This Stardew Valley farm layout is slightly smaller than a standard map, but still offers plenty of space for farming.
 Each corner also has its own small pond to draw water from.
 There’s also a lot of variety here, with each corner emulating a different farm type: Forest, Standard, Hill-top, and one more with a pond.

-Obviously, this is the best map for multiplayer, but we’d recommend sticking to one of the others for a more genuine Stardew Valley experience.
+Obviously, this is the best map for multiplayer, but for single player we’d recommend sticking to one of the others for a more genuine Stardew Valley experience.

 More Stardew Valley farm layout tips and tricks

 Whether you want to be efficient and maximize your farm’s output or you want to create a cozy farm paradise, there are some tricks that will make your farming adventure easier.
 Here is what we recommend:

 - Put your farm plots as close to your entrance as possible.
 This makes it easier to quickly harvest plants and sell them via the wooden box next to your house.

 - Animals need to be tended to every day if you want quality products.
 Make sure your coops and barns are close together and have a shared grass area for easy access.

 - Make use of barns and coops for storage: put your mayonnaise machines and cheese presses inside to create your artisan goods on the spot.